 Located in the beautiful Russian River area, this peaceful setting in the Sonoma County Redwoods offers a reinvigorating retreat from modern life.
-Body treatments include the Sonoma Salt Glow, Moor Mud Wrap, Desert Heat Body Wrap, Body Polish, Aromatherapy Cocoon, Retreat Wrap, and the Anti-Stress Back Treatment, each lasting approximately one hour.
-Included in your stay are exclusive use of the pool, Jacuzzi and private meadow, and evening wine-tastings on selected weekends. () 14711 Armstrong Woods Rd.
-Guerneville • (866) 869-2721 www.retreatresort.biz
+Body treatments include deep-tissue massages, hot-stone massages, and soothing facials with seaweed anti-wrinkle masks.
+Included in your stay are use of the pool and Jacuzzi, and evening wine-tastings on selected weekends.
+The restaurant serves Russian River wines, and sources fresh ingredients from local suppliers or from its own garden.

+- (866) 869-2721 www.boonhotels.com